learn-co-students/dynamic-orms-readme-v-000/README.md

 Here, we define our method to take in an argument of `options`, which defaults to an empty hash.
 We expect `#new` to be called with a hash, so when we refer to `options` inside the `#initialize` method, we expect to be operating on a hash.

 We iterate over the `options` hash and use our fancy metaprogramming `#send` method to interpolate the name of each hash key as a method that we set equal to that key's value.
-As long as each `property` has a corresponding `attr_accessor`, this `#initalize` method will work.
+As long as each `property` has a corresponding `attr_accessor`, this `#initialize` method will work.

 ## Step 4: Writing our ORM Methods

-Let's move on to write some of the conventional ORM methods, like `#save` and `#find_by_name` in a dynamic fashion.
+Let's move on to writing some of the conventional ORM methods, like `#save` and `#find_by_name`, in a dynamic fashion.
 In other words, we will write these methods to be abstract, not specific to the `Song` class, so that we can later extract them and share them among any number of classes.

 ### Saving Records in a Dynamic Manner